 Adding shiplap walls to your home is easier and cheaper than you may think.
-Don’t worry if you don’t have real shiplap – that stuff is expensive and labor intensive!
-This tutorial will teach you how to use cheap plywood to get the shiplap effect for a fraction of the cost.
+And you’ll happy to know that you don’t need real shiplap – that stuff is pricey and labor intensive!
+This tutorial will teach you how to use simple plywood to get the shiplap effect for a fraction of the cost.

-My husband, Brian, was originally skeptical about the shiplap look that I desperately wanted and instead wanted to stick with a simple and classic half-wall beadboard.
-While I love beadboard, we’ve already installed that in our other bathroom [see the full EASY tutorial here!].
+My husband, Brian, was not convinced.
+He remained skeptical about the shiplap look that I desperately wanted, preferring instead a simple and classic half-wall beadboard.

 In the end, he finally came around to my way of thinking.
-As he usually does.
-I can be pretty persuasive!
+As he usually does!

 What is Shiplap Anyway?